NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

         u[i] = -0.2 * i + 3.0
     end

-    # Build a differentiable spline by values of function in nodes
+    # Build a continuous spline by values of function in nodes
-    # (a spline built with RK_H0 kernel is a continuous function).
     # Here value of the 'scaling parameter' ε is estimated in the interpolate procedure.
     spline = interpolate(x, u, RK_H0())